jasraa/tp/docs/UserGuide.md

 * The system will settle the splitted expense corresponding to `Index`
 * `Index` must be a positive integer

+Example of usage:
+`settle i/2`: Delete splitexpense of index 2 listed in splittedexpenses tracker

 ### Finding expenses : `find expenses`